 Whether you’re getting married for the first time or remarrying, it’s important to get your financial future in order first.

-These days, engagements come with many different timelines and expectations, but one thing that hasn’t changed is the need for couples to plan their financial future together.
-If you’re about to be wed, now’s the time to have the marriage and money talk—among the most important conversations the two of you will have as you embark on this lifelong journey together.
+If you’re about to wed, now’s the time to discuss your finances.
+It’s among the most important conversations the two of you will have as you embark on your lifelong journey together.

-After you’ve had the initial tell-all money talk and have discussed your “money personalities”, drill down to more specific topics in your premarital financial conversation.
-Consider the following ideas to jump-start your conversation.
+After you’ve had the initial tell-all money talk and have discussed your money personalities, drill down to more specific topics in your premarital financial conversation.
+Consider the following ideas:

 DISCUSS YOUR GOALS.
-Talk about your long-term as well as your short-term goals.
+Siuty suggests writing down your short-, intermediate-, and long-term goals and setting a timetable for when you’d like to accomplish them.
 Discuss how much you have already saved for retirement and how you will build your retirement savings together.
-Also cover short-term goals and priorities like saving for a down payment on a house, taking a vacation together, or saving for a new car.
+Also cover priorities like saving for a down payment on a house, taking a vacation, or saving for a new car.

 ALIGN YOUR INVESTMENTS.
-Choose investments that support your short- and long-term investing goals, as well as the proper time frames, risk tolerance, and asset allocation to help you pursue your investing objectives.
-A complimentary goal planning session with a TD Ameritrade Financial Consultant is a great way for you to get started with an actionable plan for your future.
+“Have a conversation with your spouse around how much risk you’re both comfortable with and invest accordingly," says Siuty.
+Choose investments that support your short- and long-term goals based on your time frame, risk tolerance, and investment preferences.
+Consider a complimentary goal-planning session with a TD Ameritrade Financial Consultant to help you get started with an actionable plan for your future.

 SET UP ACCOUNTS.
-It’s important to decide on whether you will combine all or some accounts, or keep them separate.
+It’s important to decide whether you will combine all or some of your accounts, or keep them separate.
 Discuss if and how you will divide bill payments, living expenses, and entertainment costs.
-If you have children from a previous marriage, consider costs for their continued care and needs and whether they'll be managed from your individual or joint account.
+If you have children from a previous marriage, consider costs for their continued care and needs and whether they’ll be managed from your individual or joint accounts.

 for thinkMoney ®